Kids on Campus

 Please note: Before and after care are not available for this camp.
 Science, Technology, Engineering and Math are critical to our world.
 These disciplines analyze, innovate, invent, and problem solve.
 But when you add the Arts, S.T.E.M. becomes S.T.E.A.M.
 The left brain connects with the right brain.
 Logic and intellect unite with creativity and culture.
 Then BAM!
 Ideas explode.
 Join NHDI for a week-long electrifying dance theatre experience.
 We’ll learn how the Arts propel us forward, powering us to infinite possibilities.
 At the end of the week, we’ll perform an original S.T.E.A.M. dance production for family and friends!
 Instructor: Kristen Leach.
 Full days, June 25 – 29.

-FULL - Introduction to 3D Printing - Explore the Genius Inventor Within!
+FULL (Please call our office to be added to the waitlist)- Introduction to 3D Printing - Explore the Genius Inventor Within!

 Use your imagination and our MakerBot 3D printer to create a unique 3D object.
 Each camper will learn how to use the MakerBot software and print designs in a variety of shapes and sizes.
 Utilizing core STEM elements to develop individually appealing art, each student will create at least one unique design.
 Due to the space constraints, this course is limited to eight students.
 Instructor: Shari Osborn.
 Mornings, July 30 – August 3.